-The main console consists of fourteen tabbed pages.
-A user can change any of the settings in a category according to the tab that is selected.
+The main console consists of fifteen tabbed pages.
+Users can change any of the settings in a category according to the tab that is selected.
 Each tabbed page corresponds to a chapter heading in the following sections.
-Settings are saved by clicking the Save button at the bottom of the console, or they can be reset to the values specified at the time of the previous save by pressing Reset.
+Settings are saved by clicking the Save button at the bottom of the console, or they can be reset to the values specified at the time of the previous save by clicking the Reset button.